ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ##  Authorising to the Broker {#auth-request}

-After retrieving the AS address, the Client sends an Authorisation Request to the AS.
+After retrieving the AS address, the Client sends an Authorisation Request to the AS for the KDC and the Broker.
 Note that the AS authorises:

 1. What endpoints are allowed to Publish or Subscribe to the Broker.